 These differences may, in part, be explained by different stroke risk and baseline characteristics between patient populations in XANTUS and ROCKET AF.
-There were also population differences in the individual components of the CHADS2 score between XANTUS and ROCKET AF; a much higher proportion of patients had relevant co-morbidities at baseline in ROCKET AF (Figure 2; Table 1).
+This is reflected in the differences in the individual components of the CHADS2 score between the two studies; a much higher proportion of patients had relevant CHADS2 co-morbidities at baseline in ROCKET AF (Figure 2; Table 1).
 In particular, a larger proportion of patients with prior stroke/TIA/non-CNS SE were included in ROCKET AF compared with XANTUS, and the proportion of patients with heart failure, hypertension or diabetes mellitus at inclusion in the study was higher in ROCKET AF than in XANTUS.

 CHADS2 score and gender were selected for the primary analysis, because these baseline characteristics were deemed relevant to compare outcomes in these two studies.
 Gender differences in outcomes have previously been observed in patients with AF.
 In ROCKET AF, women were shown to have a higher risk of stroke but a lower risk of vascular death and bleeding events compared with men.16 Additionally, among patients with AF, men were more likely to have had a prior MI than women.17

 Adjusting for baseline characteristics using the MAIC method revealed a high degree of similarity between the XANTUS and ROCKET AF populations with respect to rates of major bleeding, stroke or non-CNS SE, and MI.
 The adjusted incidence rates of all-cause death were higher in XANTUS than the incidence rates in ROCKET AF.
 This might be expected in a real-life study that included patients with a range of co-morbidities that would result in exclusion from clinical trials.
 Patients enrolled in clinical trials might receive better overall care than those in real-life practice, which may account for this difference between the two studies.
 Additionally, it is generally difficult to compare phase III mortality data with real-life data because patients with potentially fatal conditions unrelated to the disease being studied are often excluded from phase III trials.
-In ROCKET AF, patients with a serious concomitant illness associated with a life expectancy of <2 years were excluded.5 6In ROCKET AF, 81.7% of deaths in the rivaroxaban treatment group had a vascular cause,5 whereas cardiovascular death only constituted 41.5% of adjudicated causes of death in XANTUS.6 However, the incidence rates of vascular death (death due to cardiovascular causes and extra/intracranial bleeding) were similar in XANTUS and ROCKET AF after adjusting for CHADS2 score and gender.
-Other main causes of death in XANTUS included cancer and infectious disease.6 18
+In ROCKET AF, patients with a serious concomitant illness associated with a life expectancy of <2 years were excluded,5 whereas XANTUS had no exclusion criteria, so patients could be enrolled irrespective of life expectancy.6 XANTUS also included patients with potentially fatal non-cardiovascular co-morbidities – for example, 105 patients (1.5%) were identified as having active cancer at baseline.
+In ROCKET AF, 81.7% (170/208) of deaths in the rivaroxaban treatment group had a vascular cause,5 whereas in XANTUS, cardiovascular death and death due to bleeding only constituted 41.5% (49/118) and 10.2% (12/118) of adjudicated causes of death, respectively.6 However, the incidence rates of vascular death (death due to cardiovascular causes and extra/intracranial bleeding) were similar in XANTUS and ROCKET AF after adjusting for CHADS2 score and gender.
+Other main causes of treatment-emergent death in XANTUS included cancer and infectious disease (in 19.5% [23/118] and 8.5% [10/118] of deaths, respectively).6 Data on cause-specific treatment-emergent death in the ROCKET AF safety population are not available; however, in the intention-to-treat population, 10.8% (63/582) of deaths in patients randomized to rivaroxaban were due to cancer.18

 The sensitivity analyses confirmed the results of the primary analysis.
 Large differences in populations led to smaller sample sizes and greater weights for certain groups of patients in some of the analyses, which might have made the results of these analyses less reliable.